dfx 0.1.0

 Non-copyable, non-movable.

-void registerFd (BorrowedFd fd, EventInterests events, FdCallback cb) override
+void registerFd (Utils::BorrowedFd fd, EventInterests events, FdCallback cb) override

 Registers a file descriptor with the poller.